Los Frailes ignimbrite plateau: Geography and geomorphology

 Los Frailes lies in the Eastern Cordillera of Bolivia, between the southeastern shores of Lake Poopo and the city of Potosi.
 It is a little-studied volcanic system.

 Los Frailes belongs to the Central Andean ignimbrites, which cover parts of southern Peru, southwestern Bolivia, northwestern Argentina and northeastern Chile and which contains the Altiplano–Puna volcanic complex.
 Ignimbrites do not cover all of the terrain there, however, and in some places there is more than one ignimbrite.
 Where ignimbrites get emplaced is controlled by crustal fractures and lineaments, which are not always visible on the surface.
 Some better studied volcanic centres are Galán and Cerro Guacha.

 The Los Frailes ignimbrite plateau covers a heart-shaped area of about 7500 km2 or 8500 km2, which makes it one of the largest such plateaus in the world.
 The plateau has an average elevation of 4000 m-4500 m.
 It was emplaced over a pre-existent topography, which resulted in the ignimbrites having irregular thicknesses; they reach maxima of 1 km but on average the thickness is about 100 m.
 They consist of mostly welded tuffs with column-like joint structures; a total volume of 2000 km3 has been estimated for the plateau, which is a large size.

 Several potential vents have been identified, such as Cerro Condor Nasa and Cerro Livicucho (both of which appear to be circular structures with post-ignimbrite extrusions) in the northern part of the field, the Huanapampa lava dome complex in the central part of the field and Cerro Pascual Canaviri, Cerro Villacollo and Nuevo Mundo in its southern part.
-Cerro Villacollo in the western sector of the plateau is am eroded composite volcano with a 200–600 m deep and 3 km wide collapse structure, and is accompanied by dacitic lava flows, whereas Cerro Pascual Canaviri and Nuevo Mundo are complexes of lava domes, the latter of which also contains ash deposits that have been in part transported away by wind.
+Cerro Villacollo in the western sector of the plateau is an eroded composite volcano with a 200–600 m deep and 3 km wide collapse structure, and is accompanied by dacitic lava flows, whereas Cerro Pascual Canaviri and Nuevo Mundo are complexes of lava domes, the latter of which also contains ash deposits that have been in part transported away by wind.
 Lava domes and lava flows are widespread on their surface, and some volcanic necks contain mineral deposits.